 Take turns taking care of the baby

-Moms usually get the lion’s share of the baby-rearing, but it is fair for dads to do their share.
+Breastfeeding moms usually get the lion’s share of the baby-rearing, but it is fair for dads to do their share.
 Taking shifts is recommended so that one parent can sleep in while the other looks after the baby.
+Pump out a bottle and let Dad take over a feed while you rest.

 Nap when baby naps